Steakhouses in Philadelphia: The Ultimate Guide

 Na’Brasa Steakhouse, Horsham

 Brazilian churrasco for the ‘burbs, Na’Brasa offers the standard setup of a big salad bar and hand-carved meat on sticks in a cozy dining room that’s amply staffed with meat runners.
-Sixteen cuts of meat (including at least one fish) just keep coming and cost one set price, so don’t waste too much digestive real estate on the sides.
+Fifteen cuts of meat (including at least one fish) just keep coming and cost one set price, so don’t waste too much digestive real estate on the sides, or go for it and order the fried bananas.
 680 Easton Road.

 Tucked away in a residential neighborhood off Castor Avenue, this big, bright Brazilian joint is a bit of an oddity.
 Here, you pay by weight, getting your meat carved straight off the grill and walking it back to your table.
 Yes, there’s a buffet of sides (you have to walk past it to get your meat), plus desserts available if you’ve got room.
 But the meat, as always, is the main event here.
-It’s a popular spot that seems to go through occasional changes in decor and management, but it’s worth checking out if you’re in the neighborhood and really, really hungry for some meat.
-6501 Castor Avenue.
+Check it out if you’re in the neighborhood and really, really hungry for some meat.
+1111 Locust Street, 6501 Castor Avenue.

 Broncos Brazilian Steakhouse, Northeast Philly